projectcapsule/capsule/docs/operator/mtb/allow-self-service-management-of-network-policies.md

 capsule-oil-0   <none>         7m5s
 ```

-As tenant owner check for permissions to manage networkpolicy for each verb
+As a tenant, checks for permissions to manage networkpolicy for each verb

 ```bash
 kubectl --kubeconfig alice auth can-i get networkpolicies